b-mehta/HighlyAbundant/README.md

 - Assuming the prime number theorem, `L_n` is highly abundant only finitely often.
 - Assuming [an effective version of the prime number theorem by Dusart](https://piyanit.nl/wp-content/uploads/2020/10/art_10.1007_s11139-016-9839-4.pdf), `L_n` is not highly abundant for `n ≥ 9 * 10^9`.

+## Verifying the formalisation
+This proof has been formalised in the Lean theorem prover.
+To confirm the correctness and completeness yourself, follow these steps.

+1. Make sure you have [installed Lean](https://lean-lang.org/install/).
+2. Download the repository using `git clone https://github.com/b-mehta/HighlyAbundant.git`.
+3. Open the directory where you downloaded the repository (but not any further sub-directory).
+Open a terminal in this directory and run lake exe cache get! to download built dependencies.
+4. In the terminal from step 3, run `lake build` to build this repository.
+When the process is complete, there will be no output.
+This shows the proof is correct.
+Had the build failed or the output included sorryAx, this would have indicated an error or an incomplete proof.

 <!-- ## GitHub configuration